fergus/m365-smtp-relay/README.md

  - FROMADDRESSMASQ
    - Set to `1` if you want the `From:` header to be rewritten to be the authenticated user.
 If this is set, the original `From:` address will be set to be the `Reply-To:` address.
+ - MASQEXCLUSIONS
+   - comma-separated list of message header matches to exclude messages from the "From" masquerading.
+Ignored if FROMADDRESSMASQ is not `1`
  - MYNETWORKS
    - Space-separated list of networks to allow relay from